Skip to content Skip to footer

 Ray Jelley

 Victor had an intriguing way of letting his mother know that he would soon be arriving close to home so that she could deliver his lunch to him without interrupting his work-day – he blew the train whistle.
-This oral history record was made by Margaret Nayban in 2006 and written into the Port People database.
+This oral history record was made by Margaret Naylon in 2006 and written into the Port People database.
 Margaret went on to explain that Victor was an engine driver with the Melbourne and Hobson’s Bay [United] Railway Company and worked the line from Melbourne to Sandridge.
 He had joined the company in about 1877 and the family moved to Sandridge where the rate book of 1881 recorded Victor as the head of the household living at 57 Liardet Street in a house owned by William Boothroyd the wheelwright.
 At the time Victor had the occupation of ‘Fireman’ so he had not risen to the rank of engine driver yet.
 Considering the distance from 57 Liardet Street to the closest station on the line – Graham Street is about a thirteen minute-walk away it is probable that the whistle signal was not used at this time.
 However, the family soon took up residence in Ross Street and the rate book of 1887 showed that Victor was an engine driver by then and was the owner.
 Their house was number 273 post 1900 and the distance to North Port was just a short three-minute walk away, so if Victor blew the whistle leaving Montague or Graham Street ‘Ma’ could make it.

 Train at Sth Yarra station (1874) with locomotive similar to those driven by Victor Uniacke.
 Courtesy of State Library of Victoria

-Victor’s ‘Ma’ was Mary Ann Lane and she had been born in about 1826 in Cloyne County, Southern Ireland.
+Victor’s ‘Ma’ was Mary Ann Lane and she had been born in about 1826 in Cloyne, County Cork, Southern Ireland.
 She married Robert Fitzgerald Uniacke in Melbourne in 1853 and together they had three children: Victor Lane in 1854, Eleanor Mary Josephine in 1855 and John William in 1859.
 Mary had two children from a previous marriage in 1847 to John Dunn, but John had died in 1852 leaving Mary with two young children to care for.
 The welfare system at the time was grossly inadequate so Mary did what so many other young mothers did, she re-married.
 However, her marriage to Robert was only short also as he died in 1862 of tuberculosis.
-Mary lost her first child to John Dunn, Patrick John, when he was six years old, and two more of her children when they were young adults, Mary Frances Dunn in 1878 aged twenty-eight and John William Uniacke in 1887, also aged twenty-eight.
+Mary lost her first child to John Dunn, Patrick John, when he was six years old, and two more of her children when they were young adults, Mary Frances Fenwick née Dunn in 1878 aged twenty-eight and John William Uniacke in 1887, also aged twenty-eight.

 Robert Uniacke had arrived in Victoria in 1852 in search of gold, but there were no records found of whether he had any success.
 Quite to the contrary, Robert was found to be insolvent in October 1860 with the causes quoted as ‘[s]ickness in family, and pressure of creditors, one of his creditors having sold all his furniture under a fi. fa. (fieri facias)’.[1]
 He was listed in the 1857 to 1860 Sands & Kenny directories as having premises at 164 King Street, Melbourne.
 Following his death his wife Mary Ann took over the business and was listed in the 1865, 1870 and 1875 directories.

-Robert was the youngest son to parents Norman Uniacke and Eleanor Lax and was born in Somerset in about 1830.
+Robert was the third son to parents Norman Uniacke and Eleanor Lax and was born in Somerset in about 1830.
 However, their home country was Ireland in the County of Cork where the family had a substantial property named Mount Uniacke.[2]
 An article in the Geelong Advertiser and Intelligencer of 18 July 1853 indicates that there were problems in Ireland as ‘[t]here is another petition by the owner Mr Norman Uniacke, for the sale of his property in the County of Cork.
-The annual rent is 2,296l; the encumbrances are, principal 30,457l; interest or arrears of annuity, 1,419l[3] The website referenced gives much of the history of the Uniacke family and their estates in Ireland.
+The annual rent is 2,296l; the encumbrances are, principal 30,457l; interest or arrears of annuity, 1,419l’.[3]
+The website referenced gives much of the history of the Uniacke family and their estates in Ireland.

 Robert and Mary Ann’s first-born son Victor Lane Uniacke married Johanna Kennedy in 1881 and together they had eleven children, although three died as infants, Norman Joseph in 1882 and twins John and Robert in 1894.
 In addition to the three already mentioned their children were: Victor Kennedy (1883-1962), Josephine Victoria (1884-1962), Redmond John (1887-1963), Margaret Mary (1888-1964), Norman Joseph (1890-1970), Crofton Joseph (1892-1960), Eleanor Florence (1896-1969) and Agnes Mary ‘Essie’ (1899-1999).
 The little house at 273 Ross Street must have been quite crowded for a while.
 The rate book indicates that it went from four rooms to five between 1887 and 1895.